shakshu-r/bharatlink-mesh-simulator/README.md

-# BharatLink Mesh Simulator 🚀
+# 🚀 BharatLink Mesh Simulator

-A Kotlin-based simulation of a decentralized offline communication system.

-## 🔥 Features
+> Secure Offline Communication System using Mesh Networking

+---

+## 🌐 What is BharatLink?

+BharatLink is a decentralized communication system that works **without internet or mobile networks**.

+It uses:
-- Peer-to-peer mesh networking
+- 📡 Peer-to-peer connections
-- Multi-hop message forwarding
+- 🔁 Multi-hop message forwarding
-- Encrypted messaging (Base64 simulation)
+- 🔐 Encrypted messaging

-- TTL-based routing
-- Duplicate message prevention
+---

-## ⚙️ How It Works
+## ⚡ How It Works
-Devices form a mesh network and relay messages across nodes without internet.

-## 📡 Demo Flow
-A → B → C → D

-## 🎯 Use Cases
-- Disaster communication
-- Rural connectivity
-- Offline messaging

-## 🚀 Future Scope
-- Real Bluetooth integration
-- Android app development
-- SOS priority routing